dekuNukem/bob_cassette_rewinder/README.md

 As the names suggest, detergent helps to break down grease and clean the dishes, while rinse aid reduces water streaking and improve drying performance.
 [Technology Connections did a video](https://www.youtube.com/watch?v=_rBO8neWw04) about this topic, so give it a watch!

-I also wanted to find out how much detergent Bob actually uses at each stage of wash, so I did a express wash on Bob, and collected and weighed the waste water at each stage.
+I also wanted to find out how much detergent Bob actually uses at each stage of wash, so I did a express wash on Bob, and weighed the waste water at each stage.
 Its water usage is as follows:

 * 1000mL washing